Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Methods

 For silicate-hydrogen miscibility composition transport, relevant to the models presented in Section~\ref {subsec:miscibility}, we adopt the diffusion-advection scheme B described by \cite{Sur2024a}, originally designed for helium rain in gas giant planets.
 We generalize Eq.
 49 of \cite{Sur2024a} incorporating it to $Z$ advection-diffusion,

 where $\mathcal{H}_r$ is the rain scale height (typically 100 km), and $\Delta S$ is the change in specific entropy due to cooling.
 The metal mass fractions $Z_{\rm low}$ and $Z_{\rm high}$ correspond to the equilibrium compositions on the two branches of the coexistence (or binodal) curve intersected by a given pressure–temperature profile at the local bulk composition, as illustrated in Figure~\ref{fig:fig_coex_curves}.
-The coexistence surface delineates regions of pressure–temperature–composition space in which a binary mixture is either fully miscible or undergoes phase separation into two compositionally distinct phases, where the latter defines the miscibility gap.
+The coexistence surface delineates regions in the pressure–temperature–composition space in which a binary mixture is either fully miscible or undergoes phase separation into two compositionally distinct phases, with the latter defining the miscibility gap.
 A slice through this surface at fixed pressure (or temperature) yields the coexistence (binodal) curve at that pressure (or temperature); see the middle panel of Figure~\ref{fig:fig_coex_curves}.
 By contrast, the critical curve is the locus of critical points marking the lowest temperatures at each pressure above which the binary mixture remains homogeneous for all compositions.
-Finally, a miscibility curve refers to the locus in pressure–temperature space at fixed composition that separates single-phase stability from two-phase coexistence.
+Finally, a miscibility curve is the locus in pressure–temperature space at a fixed composition that separates single-phase stability from two-phase coexistence.

 The left panel of Figure~\ref{fig:fig_coex_curves} shows the coexistence curve temperatures of \cite{StixrudeGilmore2025} at 1 GPa for demonstration purposes as a function of MgSiO$_3$ mass fraction and pressure.
 A given temperature will intercept the coexistence curve at two equilibrium points, $Z_{\rm low}$ and $Z_{\rm high}$, which are located at each side of the critical temperature.
 This is illustrated by the intercept marks on either side of the coexistence curve at 3,000 K (dashed red line).
 We invert this miscibility curve to obtain $Z_{\rm low}(P, T)$ and $Z_{\rm low}(P, T)$, where $P,T$ are any pressure-temperature coordinates along the envelope.
 If no solution is found for either of the equilibrium abundances, indicating fully miscible regions, these are set to 1.0, eliminating the advection terms in Eq.~\ref{eq:misc}.
 The center panel shows various coexistence curves as a function of hydrogen mole fraction.
 The right panel of Figure~\ref{fig:fig_coex_curves} shows that pressures above 10 GPa are extrapolations from the calculations and fits of \cite{StixrudeGilmore2025}, since these go below the melting temperatures of MgSiO$_3$ \citep{Fei2021}.
 As shown in the right panel of Figure~\ref{fig:fig_coex_curves}, the silicate-hydrogen miscibility curve fits (in black) have a negative temperature-pressure gradient, implying that profiles only intercept in one region of the ``binodal surface'' \citep[see left panel of Figure 4 of][]{Rogers2025}.
 This means that the miscibility region is unbounded above the upper envelope so that silicate rain would occur everywhere above this single intercept.
 In practice, for numerical stability, we impose a lower limit of 0.1 GPa to define the lower bound of the silicate rain region, extending up to 35 GPa.